 Can you get into town on foot from Vigo port?

-The town is a 10 minute walk away, there is a bit of an incline up to the town but it is worth the walk through the pretty streets to arrive at a great shopping area (Casco Vello)) with lots of boutique and international shops and the coolest sweet shop.
+The town is a 10 to 20 minute walk away depending on the terminal.
+There is a bit of an incline up to the town but it is worth the walk through the pretty streets.
+As you arrive at a great shopping area (Casco Vello)) with lots of boutique and international shops and also coolest sweet shop.

 If you love shopping head to Príncipe Street.
 If you prefer browsing around markets then head to the Bouzas neighbourhood on Sundays and the Coia neighbourhood on Wednesdays.
 Both are reasonably close to the centre of Vigo but you might want to take a taxi.